slightlytyler/react-portland-ui/README.md

 and navigate to `localhost:4000`.

-Modules can be documented via their `documentation.md` file and comments inline with their `propTypes`.
+Packages can be documented via their `documentation.md` file and comments inline with their `propTypes`.

 #### Example